massimocaprinali/cloud-foundry-public/updating_domains.md

    * EU-GB - `api.eu-gb.cf.cloud.ibm.com`
    * AU-SYD - `api.au-syd.cf.cloud.ibm.com`

-2. Add the route with the new domain to an application by typing the following command:
+2. Add the route with the new domain to an app by typing the following command:
    ```
    ibmcloud app route-map <APPNAME> <DOMAIN> -n <HOSTNAME>
    ```